 Helping teams collaborate

-But it’s not just saving money that makes Big Plans a valuable tool, Hemsworth says.
+But it’s not just about saving money, Hemsworth says.

 - prototype and refine ideas